Rassie Erasmus has been backed to take the fight to World Rugby in his misconduct hearing

 ‘Let’s put World Rugby on trial’ – Sharks owner ready to aid Rassie’s legal fight

-Rassie Erasmus has garnered support from the deep pockets of owner Marco Masotti, who has threatened to ‘put on trial' in throwing his backing behind the director of rugby.
+Rassie Erasmus has garnered support from the deep pockets of owner Marco Masotti, who has threatened to ‘put World on trial’ in throwing his backing behind the director of rugby.

 SA Rugby will also be summoned to discuss the matter with an independent panel, with a date yet to be finalised.